The Spirit in Whole Gatherings -

 This explanation reveals three areas of God's working:

-The apostle Paul says: "Concerning spiritual gifts, brethren, I do not want you to be ignorant" (1 Corinthians 12'1).
-He's saying that what he is about to say is important.
-Why?
+Another look at what Paul says "Concerning spiritual gifts, brethren, I do not want you to be ignorant" raises a question.

 "Concerning spirituals, brethren, I do not want you to be ignorant," 1 Corinthians 12'1.